seblessa/Seblessa/README.md

 # About Me

-I am a bachelor's student of Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.
+My name is Sebastião Santos Lessa and I am currently studying Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.

 My main working station is a macbook pro m1 13".
 I use the hyper terminal with zsh.
 I use the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme.